-PLEASE NOTE: This document applies to v1.3 version and not to the latest stable release v1.4Documentation for other releases can be found by using the version selector in the left bottom of any doc page.
+PLEASE NOTE: This document applies to v1.3 version and not to the latest stable release v1.8Documentation for other releases can be found by using the version selector in the top right of any doc page.

 Rook is an open source cloud-native storage orchestrator, providing the platform, framework, and support for a diverse set of storage solutions to natively integrate with cloud-native environments.

 Rook turns storage software into self-managing, self-scaling, and self-healing storage services.
 It does this by automating deployment, bootstrapping, configuration, provisioning, scaling, upgrading, migration, disaster recovery, monitoring, and resource management.
 Rook uses the facilities provided by the underlying cloud-native container management, scheduling and orchestration platform to perform its duties.